jvcasillas/betterposter-rmd-template/README.md

-# Better Poster Latex Template
+# Better Poster RMarkdown Template

+**This is the RMarkdown port of the Better Poster LaTeX template (created by @rafaelbailo).
+I am in the process of making this completely compatible with RMarkdown.**

 The **Better Poster** is [Mike Morrison](https://twitter.com/mikemorrison)'s response to the traditional academic poster.
 In his own words:
 > Every field in science uses the same, old, wall-of-text poster design.
 If we can improve the knowledge transfer efficiency of that design even by a little bit, it could have massive ripple effects on all of science.